What it means

 Where to go next

-If you want the practical app scenario, open the Apple Watch readiness page.
+To see how this appears in Arry, open the Apple Watch readiness page.
 If you want to see how readiness connects to fatigue and volume, open the training load page.